a-s-g93/neo4j-runway/README.md

 ## Limitations
 The current project is in beta and has the following limitations:
-- Single CSV input only
+- Single CSV input only for data model generation
 - Nodes may only have a single label
-- Only uniqueness constraints are supported
+- Only uniqueness and node / relationship key constraints are supported
 - Relationships may not have uniqueness constraints
-- CSV columns that refer to the same node property are not supported
+- CSV columns that refer to the same node property are not supported in model generation
 - Only OpenAI models may be used at this time
-- The modified PyIngest function included with Runway only supports loading a local Pandas DataFrame
+- The modified PyIngest function included with Runway only supports loading a local Pandas DataFrame or CSVs